ivanbabko/goodrocket-design/README.md

 ### Incoming

-- Incoming documentation (plan, design brief, requirements)
+- Initial documentation (plan, requirements, etc.)
 - Available design materials (e.g., brand guidelines).
 - Snapshot of current design (if there is one) for the record.